Image credit: Jillene Straub

-Lucy has over 30 years experience as a professional artist.
-Her works have been commissioned and/or exhibited by notable venues such as NASA's Launch Control Center at Kennedy Space Center, The House of Representatives in Washington D.C., the Bird Aviation Museum and Invention Center in Sagle, Idaho, fine art galleries and private collectors worldwide.
+Award winning artist Lucy West has over 40 years experience as a professional artist.
+Her works have been commissioned and/or exhibited by notable venues such as NASA's Launch Control Center at Kennedy Space Center, The House of Representatives in Washington D.C., Lowell Observatory, Flagstaff, AZ, The Art of Planetary Sciences in Tucson, AZ., World View Space Port in Tucson, AZ, Biosphere 2 in Oracle, AZ, the Bird Aviation Museum and Invention Center in Sagle, Idaho, fine art galleries and private collectors worldwide.
 Her space and science compositions are popular in the aerospace and science communities and are collected by astronauts, astronomers and scientists.
-Her works have been published in books, magazines and websites (some examples sited below):

-In both 2012 and 2013 Lucy won Best in Show at the internationally celebrated annual space conference, Spacefest.
+West is a two time Best in Show winner at the internationally celebrated annual space conference, Spacefest.
 She is a member of the International Association of Astronomical Artists - IAAA.

 Lucy uses an experimental technique she describes as 'art exploration'.
 Through creativity she explores all that she is curious about; nature, science, quantum sciences, physics, space exploration, the cosmos, human nature, and the past, present and future of our planets diverse collection of life and human cultures.